mizmay/standalone_web_maps_foss4g2025/workshop/step-05.md

 ### Install PMTiles CLI

 First, we need to install the PMTiles command-line tool to download and extract tiles.

-From the command line:
+**If you're using Codespaces**: PMTiles CLI is automatically installed when your Codespaces environment is created.
+You can skip the installation steps below and go directly to the "Verify Installation" section.

+**If you're working locally**, follow the installation instructions for your operating system:

 #### macOS Installation